ngaut/stackvm/spec.md

   }
 }
 3. retrieve_knowledge_graph
-Purpose: Retrieves information from a knowledge graph based on a query.
+Purpose: Retrieves information from a knowledge graph based on a query, returning nodes and relationships between those nodes.

 Parameters:

 query: The query string.
 Can be a direct string or a variable reference.
-output_var: The name of the variable to store the retrieved data.
+output_var: The name of the variable to store the retrieved graph data.

 Example:

 {
   "seq_no": 2,
   "type": "retrieve_knowledge_graph",
   "parameters": {
-    "query": "Tallest mountain in the world",
+    "query": "TiDB latest stable version",
-    "output_var": "knowledge_data"
+    "output_var": "tidb_version_graph"
   }
 }

+Note: This instruction returns a graph structure containing nodes and relationships, not a direct answer.
+Further processing (e.g., using llm_generate) is typically required to extract specific information from the returned graph data.
 4. vector_search
 Purpose: Retrieves embedded knowledge chunks based on an embedding query.